uber-go/cff/README.md

 delete this source.

 ### CLI ###
-Alternatively, to experiment with CFF you can run the `cff` command on a specific package and specify the output.
+Alternatively, to experiment with CFF you can run the `cff` command on a specific package and specify the output path.
-The script lives under monorepo root in `bin/cff` eg `$GOPATH/bin/cff` and if `$PATH` contains it, can be called via for example,
+The script lives under monorepo root in `bin/cff` eg `$GOPATH/bin/cff` and if `$PATH` contains it, can be called via `cff` for example,

 ```shell
 $ cff go.uber.org/cff/internal/tests/basic --file=basic.go=/tmp/basic_gen.go